 In 2021, the company received a complaint regarding the undue advantage.
 After verification of the responsible teams, it was identified that the form of hiring the indicated business partner was not within the standards set by the company for conducting business relationships.
 In view of the facts ascertained, the contract with the third party was terminated, and new competition was opened to meet this need.
 The employees denounced in the case were also dismissed from the company.
 In the year, there were no lawsuits related to corruption.
 [GRI 205-3]

 In 2021, the company did not receive any discrimination reports.
-[GRI 406-1]
+1GRI 406-11 connections that drive people

 The Complaints Channel is available on the internet at: www.canalconfidencial.com.br/oi/ or by calling 0800 282 2088.